grantshandy/claui/README.md

 ![derive example](./screenshots/derive.png)

 ## Comparison with [`klask`](https://github.com/MichalGniadek/klask)
-Klask is another GUI generator for [`clap`](https://github.com/clap-rs/clap) that uses [`egui`](https://github.com/emilk/egui), but clui and klask work in different ways.
+Klask is another GUI generator for [`clap`](https://github.com/clap-rs/clap) that uses [`egui`](https://github.com/emilk/egui), but claui and klask work in different ways.
 Klask runs your code by running itself as a child with an environment variable to ignore its GUI, then capturing the child stdout.
-Clui only runs one process; it spawns your code in another thread and then reroutes all of your stdout into a buffer through [`shh`](https://github.com/kurtlawrence/shh).
+Claui only runs one process; it spawns your code in another thread and then reroutes all of your stdout into a buffer on each frame through [`shh`](https://github.com/kurtlawrence/shh).